The Company’s garden

 Original garden planted by the first settlers in cape Town

 The Company’s Garden is where Jan Van Riebeek and the early settlers planted vegetables and fruit to supply food for themselves and for passing ships.
-Ships sent by the Dutch East India Company would stop en route after months at sea and stock up on fresh produce.
+Ships sent by the Dutch East India Company would stop en route to the East after months at sea and stock up on fresh produce.
 The birth of the garden, however, can be traced back as far as 1644 when the Dutch ship the “Haarlem” was grounded at Bloubergstrand.
 The stranded crew made their way to a stream of fresh water and anticipating a long wait, they planted some seeds, They survived by bartering with locals and harvesting the vegetables they grew.

 About six months later the survivors were picked up by the Dutch fleet returning from Batavia.
-On returning to the Netherlands two of the survivors suggested to the Directors of the Dutch East India Company there, what would be derived from a refreshment station at the Cape.
+On returning to the Netherlands two of the survivors suggested to the Directors of the Dutch East India Company what would be derived from a refreshment station at the Cape.

 The formal garden was laid out by Jan Van Riebeek in 1652 on 18 ha.
 It was divided by walkways.
 Master gardener and free burger Hendrik Boom prepared the first ground for the sowing of seed on 29 April 1652.
 The first things they planted were salad herbs, peas, large beans, radishes, beet, spinach, wheat, cabbage, asparagus, and turnips.